metabase/metabase/docs/troubleshooting-guide/diagnostic-info.md

 - Server logs from the current user only
 - Metabase instance version information

-What data Metabase captures depends on the page you're on when you request diagnostic information.
+What data Metabase captures depends on the page you're on when you hit `Cmd/Ctrl + F1`.

 > Review the downloaded file before sharing it, as the diagnostic info may contain sensitive data.